panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 ## 1. Enum based on a plain object

-An enum is a data structure that defines a finite set of values and provides access to a specific value by its name.
+An enum is a data structure that defines a finite set of constant values and gives access to a specific constant by its name.

 Let's consider the sizes of a T-shirt: `Small`, `Medium`, and `Large`.
+A variable containing the sizes enum value can have either small, medium, or large.

 A simple way (yet not the most optimal, see the approaches below) to create an enum in JavaScript is using a [plain JavaScript object](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics).